WHAT IS A FORM B: FORMAL INQUIRY?

 There are two types of Formal Inquiry: – Academic Process, and Non-Academic Process

-ACADEMIC PROCESS: A student questions his/her grade or the assessment of his/her performance on a piece of work or in a course, or his/her academic standing or status in a program, and alleges error or injustice on grounds other than the academic assessment of his/her work, such as:
+ACADEMIC PROCESS: A student questions their grade or the assessment of their performance on a piece of work or in a course, or their academic standing or status in a program, and alleges error or injustice on grounds other than the academic assessment of their work, such as:

 - the method of evaluation was not fair and reasonable in the circumstances; or